Dominica Civil Service Association

 The Dominica Civil Service Association laid the foundation for modern public sector representation in Dominica.
 Its evolution into the DPSU ensured continuity in defending the rights of teachers, nurses, clerks, technicians, and other essential government workers across decades of political and economic change.

-Over the years, the union has been involved in critical national discussions, including matters of civil service reform, pension restructuring, healthcare access, and disaster response coordination — especially in the aftermath of major hurricanes and economic downturns.
+Over the years, the union has been involved in critical national discussions, including civil service reform, pension restructuring, healthcare access, and disaster response coordination, especially in the aftermath of major hurricanes and economic downturns.

 Connection to Civil Society Growth

-The Association’s archives, correspondence, and campaigns remain a valuable historical resource for understanding Dominica’s labor evolution and public service development
+The Association’s archives, correspondence, and campaigns remain a valuable historical resource for understanding Dominica’s labour evolution and public service development